IP-DND-Resources/Poisons-Expanded/Poisons-Expanded.md

 ### Wither (400 GP)
 *Ingested Herbal Poison*

 A creature subjected to Wither must succeed on a DC 13 Constitution saving throw or have the Poisoned condition for 1d4 days.
 The Poisoned creature repeats the save each day, ending the effect on itself on a success.
-The creature also a minimum Exhaustion level of 1 while Poisoned in this way.
+The creature also has a minimum Exhaustion level of 1 while Poisoned in this way.

 ### Wyvern Poison (1,200 GP)
 *Injury Creature Poison*